 Statement

-The BSAVA strongly recommends that all companion animals are fed a nutritionally balanced diet suitable to their nutritional needs, in accordance with the requirements of the Animal Welfare Acts and relevant welfare codes.
+The BSAVA strongly recommends that all companion animals are fed a nutritionally complete and balanced diet suitable to their nutritional needs, in accordance with the requirements of the Animal Welfare Acts and relevant welfare codes.

 Background information